 21) If you must scratch the tattoo, it is better if you pat yourself.
 Never use your nails.

-23) Depending on your line of work, a visible tattoo can be a problem.
-One day I hope it will change, but so far, if you are one of those professionals, try to make a tattoo in a easy to hide place while you are wearing any clothing.
+23) a visible tattoo can be a problem, depending on your line of work.
+One day, I hope it will change, but so far, if you are one of those professionals, try to make a tattoo in an easy-to-hide place while wearing any clothing.

-24) The hardest thing to say is; never do a tattoo because it is fashionable or because your idol has one.
+24) The hardest thing to say is never get a tattoo because it is fashionable or your idol has one.
 A tattoo is something personal.
 It will be with you every single day of your life.
 It is much more difficult to get rid of one than to get rid of an ex-spouse.

 25) When choosing the image for a tattoo, choose something that means something to you.
-Sure, a butterfly is lovely, so are flowers, a cute star on your wrist is very sexy.
+Sure, a butterfly and flowers are lovely, and a cute star on your wrist is very sexy.
 But how will you feel about them when you are sixty?

 26) And last but not least.
 Never get a tattoo on impulse.
 There are many other things to do when you are bored.
-If you need a “quick fix,” try to get a drastic hair change or buy some new clothes.
-Tattoos are something to really think about.
+If you need a “quick fix,” try to get a drastic hair change or buy new clothes.
+Tattoos are something to think about.
 Something to be seen and carried as art.
-If well thought and well-chosen, the process of getting a tattoo can take years to happen, but it can definitely change your entire life A way to discover a accurate Tattoo Artist.
+If well thought out and well-chosen, getting a tattoo can take years, but it can change your life.
+A way to discover an accurate Tattoo Artist.